 "I just smile, because it's been a long road.
 It has been.
 It's been a long one and we're working together to get out of it.
 It's not been easy, but it makes me smile and I love the guy."

-Mike was sitting there next to them, and he marvels at the memory.
-Sean used to act like this back in the old days, he says, when the pro fighter and his dad would get stopped by curious fans walking along the Las Vegas strip.
-Sean would ask questions, show interest in other's lives.
-For a while that empathy left him, masked by disease.
+Mike was sitting right there and he marvels at the memory.
+Sean used to act like this back in the old days, he says.
+The pro fighter and his ol' dad would get stopped all day by curious fans walking along the Las Vegas strip.
+Sean would ask them questions, show interest in the lives of others.
+For a while that empathy left, masked by disease.
 But now, Mike exclaims, "it matters to Sean."

-"I spent the last two years doing everything I can to dig out of that situation I put myself in," the former fighter exhales.
-"And now I have an amazing girlfriend, I have an amazing life.
+"I spent the last two years doing everything I can to dig out of that situation I put myself in," the ex-fighter says.
+"Now I have an amazing girlfriend.
+I have an amazing life.
 There's nothing fancy or flashy about it, but I love it.
 It's everything I want."